DrewML/mocha-classes/README.md

 runTest(new MyUnitTest());
 ```

-## Benefits

-- Less nesting, due to description of test not being a param to `describe`.
-- Encourages more descriptive function names for `before` and `after` hooks (real world Mocha tests frequently use anon functions to avoid line length limits in projects), which leads to more descriptive stack traces.

-## Is this a good idea?
+## Is this really a good idea?

 Honestly, that's a great question.
 As of this time, I haven't identified much value that this decorator/class based test syntax provides.
-Having said that, my hope is that this at least kicks off some deeper thinking about how we can use newer JavaScript syntax to simplify writing tests.
+Only time will tell...

+## Possible Benefits

+- Less nesting, due to description of test not being a param to `describe`.
+- Encourages more descriptive function names for life-cycle hooks like `before` and `after`  (real world Mocha tests frequently use anon functions to avoid line length limits in projects), which leads to more descriptive stack traces.